shiblon/entroq/README.md

 EntroQ supports precisely two atomic mutating operations:

-- Claim an available task from one or more queues, or
+- Claim an available task from one of possibly several queues, or
-- Update a set of tasks (delete, change, insert), optionally depending on other task versions.
+- Update a set of tasks (delete, change, insert), optionally depending on the passive existence of other task versions.

 There are a few read-only accessors, as well, such as a way to list tasks within a queue, a way to list queues with their sizes, etc. These read-only operations do not have any transactional properties, and are best-effort snapshots of queue state.
+Every effort has been made to ensure that these read-only operations do not cause starvation of fundamental operations.

 Both `Claim` and `Modify` change the version number of every task they affect.
 Any time any task is mutated, its version increments.
 Thus, if one process